Swedish language and Nordic culture from classic to contemporary.

 Augustana is one of the few North American colleges and universities offering a Scandinavian studies major and minor based in the Swedish language.
-The college was founded by Swedish settlers and honors its roots to this day, with deep connections that benefit students every year.
+The college was founded by Swedish immigrants and maintains deep connections to the Nordic region that benefit students every year.

 In Scandinavian studies, you’ll have a skills-based liberal arts education anchored in language study and hands-on experience such as translation and work with historical archives.
 Along with Swedish language, course topics focus on Nordic literature, history, the arts and film, from classic to contemporary.

 You’ll graduate with language and cultural experience that can partner well with any other field and position you for graduate school, a career and life as a world citizen.

 • The Scandinavian studies faculty members teach a range of topics and collaborate with other departments across the liberal arts, including history; religion; theatre arts; geography; and women, gender and sexuality studies.
 Scandinavian studies complements virtually any other field of study.

 • Study in Scandinavia is an excellent way to boost language proficiency and cultural understanding, and earn 12 credits toward the major or minor.
 Students can study abroad for a semester or a year, taking advantage of Augustana’s exchange programs with Uppsala University or SVF-Vättern College, a classic Nordic folk high school in Jönköping.
 Other options include summer study and 3-week J-term courses in Scandinavian countries.